ELI5: Differences Between Short and Long-Term Disability Insurance in 2025

 While we cannot change what the universe has in store for us, we can prepare for it.

-Disability insurance helps protect your income if you’re unable to work due to illness or injury, ensuring that even if you can’t work, you can still pay your rent, cover your utilities, and buy groceries.
+Disability insurance helps protect your income if you’re unable to work due to illness or injury, ensuring that you can still pay for your rent, cover your utilities, and buy groceries.

 Unlike workers' compensation, which only covers job-related injuries, disability insurance protects you from both work-related and non-work-related health issues.

-Whether you get injured while playing with your kids, working at a construction site, or face a serious illness, disability insurance steps in to provide support.
+Whether you get injured while playing with your kids, working at a construction site, or face a serious illness, disability insurance has got you covered.

 There are three main types of disability insurance: